esimmons1/HugeRats/README.md

 ## Inspired by:
 - Daniel Shiffman’s genetic algorithms series
 - Evolutionary biology (in a very, very simplified form)
 - Neil deGrasse Tyson, because he's made me think about science in a cool way
+- The Python Projects book

 ---